Types of contracts

 Set-asides for government contracting programs

 Some set-asides are for small businesses in certain socio-economic categories.
-You can bid on these set-aside contracts by participating in any of SBA's contracting assistance programs listed below:
+You can bid on these set-aside contracts by participating in the following SBA contracting assistance programs:

 Participating in one of these SBA programs means you’ll have fewer businesses to compete with to win a government contract.
 However, you must meet eligibility requirements and certify your business’ socio-economic status before you can bid on a set-aside contract.